 Interior Design Courses

 Register for classes using WebAdvisor.
 Review the searchable online Class Schedule for class dates and times.
 Course descriptions are available in the Catalog.
-All students are encouraged to meet with a counselor to review academic program requirements and/or have questions answered.
+All students are encouraged to meet with a counselor to review academic program requirements and discuss their long-range academic plan.
 A sampling of courses for this discipline includes (not a complete list):

 - ID/ART-150A Interior Design Concepts - This is an introductory course.
 Students analyze interiors using basic design concepts.
 Principles and techniques used by professional interior designers are demonstrated.
 Case studies in problem solving with an emphasis on residential interiors are presented.

 - ID/ART-150B Interior Design - This course is a continuation of ID-150A.
 Interior design theories and methodologies are explored in depth through case studies emphasizing the design of public space.

 - ID/ART-151 Visualization and Presentation - This course familiarizes students with current methods and materials used in the design industry to develop concepts and communicate ideas.
 Students will prepare a design portfolio.

 - ID/ART-153 History of Decorative Arts - Students study furniture construction, styles, and periods in conjunction with the architecture and related decorative arts of each era from ancient times to the present.
 This course includes a brief political, religious, and cultural history which significantly influenced these arts.

 - ID/ART-154 Contemporary Home Design - Students will study the architectural history of home design and learn practical applications of information relating to design, construction methods, and economic practices.

 - ID/ART-155A Architectural Drafting for Interior Design - This course will introduce basic drafting techniques as related to architectural working drawings for interior design.
 Construction materials and procedures will be presented.